 Today when leaving the farm, I had forgotten to see my landlord’s garage, even though I had turned down the street from which it was viewable.
 I passed it without looking.
 I had to turn around because it had been recently tagged with the words “Love you” and a little heart that also looked like a penis and balls, a very small penis, or was it a heart?
 Or could the little heart be a clover, my favorite aerobatic move.

 I turned around because looking at it made me feel good.
 That at least someone had the guts to put that on the wrong fucking address.
 My landlord’s garage, I’d be painting it this weekend.

 I turned around and noticed a plumbers’ truck parked in the driveway, blocking my view.
 I stopped to chat with them.
 We had been searching for a leak that was costing Satoko $500/month.
 I’d fixed these 1.25″ galvanized pipe lines all over the farm for years.
 Everything is made out of the same sized galvanized pipe.
 The entire fucking farm is made of the same pipe.
 The green houses, the water lines, steam lines — everything is made from the same pipe.

 The plumbers understood.
 I left and their price dropped from $11K to $9K to just $1.5K and the job got done not in 3-4 days, but finished just after lunch.
-Glad I turned around for just one more look, I think I’m going to edit the graphiti to read “I Love you More,” that’s just my daydream.
+Glad I turned around for just one more look.
+I think I’m going to edit the graffiti to read “I Love you More,” but that’s just my daydream.